contentkingpins/video-gamee-id-checker/README.md

 1. Connect your GitHub repository to AWS Amplify
 2. Amplify will automatically detect the `amplify.yml` configuration
-3. Add the following environment variables in the Amplify Console:
+3. Add all your API keys as environment variables in the Amplify Console:
    - `STEAM_API_KEY` - Your Steam API key
    - `FORTNITE_API_KEY` - Your Fortnite API key
+   - `OPENXBL_API_KEY` - Your OpenXBL API key
+   - `PSN_NPSSO` - Your PlayStation NPSSO token
+   - `TRACKER_API_KEY` - Your Tracker Network API key
 4. Deploy your application

 Amplify will automatically build and deploy both the frontend and backend.